This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What do I need to know about epilepsy during my childbearing years?

-Epilepsy and epilepsy medicine can affect your ability to prevent or become pregnant.
+Epilepsy and epilepsy medicine can affect your ability to prevent pregnancy or to become pregnant.
 You may have more seizures during certain phases of your menstrual cycle.
 This is caused by an increase or decrease in certain female sex hormones.
-Female sex hormones may also decrease how well epilepsy medicines work.
-The risk for birth defects increases if you take certain epilepsy medicines or take more than one type of epilepsy medicine.
+Changes in female sex hormones may also decrease how well epilepsy medicines work.

 What birth control methods will prevent pregnancy while I take antiseizure medicine?

-Talk to your healthcare provider if you want to use birth control to prevent pregnancy.
+Talk to your healthcare provider if you want to use birth control pills.
+You will need to take this medicine at the same time every day.
+This is important to prevent pregnancy.
 Some types of epilepsy medicine decrease how well hormonal birth control works.
-He may tell you to use a second form of birth control if you take hormonal birth control.
-The use of 2 birth control methods may decrease your risk for pregnancy.
-The following birth control methods may prevent pregnancy while you take antiseizure medicine:
+Do not stop taking your birth control medicine without talking to your healthcare provider.
+You will need to use a second form of birth control while you take antiseizure medicine:

 - An intrauterine device or implant that releases progestin